 How to Make the Move to Hollywood

-UPDATE: Nearly a year later, Chris Tonick, AKA @txfilmgeek, now works for us at Joke Productions after making the move to Hollywood.
+UPDATE: Nearly a year later, Chris Tonick, AKA @Chris_Tonick, now works for us at Joke Productions after making the move to Hollywood.
 He’s currently working as an assistant editor on our new TV Show Commercial Kings.
 Stay tuned for an upcoming post about how Chris made all the right moves.

 …do y’all have any thoughts or tips as far as the editing/post side of things on transitioning out to LA?